Trump using cruel policies to 'gin up' base, it 'seems to be working': Democrat

-A top Democrat on the House Judiciary Committee said President Trump's practice of using "inhumane policies" to "gin up" his base ahead of the November midterm elections.
+A top Democrat on the House Judiciary Committee said President Trump is using "inhumane policies" to "gin up" his base ahead of the November midterm elections.

-"It's wrong to separate babies, to use cruel, inhumane policies in order to gin up your political base" Rep. Luis Gutierrez told ABC News Chief Anchor George Stephanopoulos on "This Week" Sunday. "[But] it seems like it's working because 90 percent of Republicans now have a favorable opinion of this president and support him."."
+"It's wrong to separate babies, to use cruel, inhumane policies in order to gin up your political base," Democratic Rep. Luis Gutierrez of Illinois, told ABC News Chief Anchor George Stephanopoulos on "This Week" Sunday. "[But] it seems like it's working because 90 percent of Republicans now have a favorable opinion of this president and support him."

 The congressman also took issue with references to all people crossing the southern border of the U.S. as "illegal" when many want to seek refugee status due to violence in their home countries.

-"They are not coming here illegally," Gutierrez said.
+"They are not coming here illegally," Gutierrez said on "This Week."
 "They are coming here seeking asylum and protection."

 The Chicago Democrat also said he would "absolutely" oppose a Republican proposal to allow the government to detain migrant children for longer than 20 days.